apioo/fusio-plant/README.md

 ### /opt/plant

-Contains the plant executor which receives commands through the `/opt/plant/input` folder and writes responses back to the `/opt/plant/output` folder.
-Since the plant app also runs in a container those folders are mounted into the plant app to execute commands on the host.
-The executor is a simple bash script that listens for file changes in this folder, you can see all available commands at the [executor script](./bash/executor.sh).
+Contains the plant executor which receives commands through the `/opt/plant/input` pipe and writes responses back to the `/opt/plant/output` folder.
+Since the plant app also runs in a container those paths are mounted into the plant app to execute commands on the host.
+The [executor](./bash/executor.sh) is a simple bash script that receives and executes commands.

 ### /cache